bucL/Yr11Notes/History/Wright Reading.md

 - Launching from Mexico in a storm Fidel arrived two days late.
 	- His 82 men landed in the wrong spot.
 		- Fifteen survived and regrouped to flee into the Sierra Maestra.
 Rest were killed, captured or dispersed.
-		- Rural Guerrilla warfare was born out of desperation rather than choice.
+		- Rural Guerrilla warfare was born "out of desperation rather than choice."
 - In 1957 and 1958 cities were still the main theatre of war between Batista and the opposition.
 	- Castro was virtually neglected.
 	- Batista initially claimed Castro was killed.